dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-07-Mystery-of-Object-Detection.md

+### Anchor Boxes

+It might make sense to predict the width and the height of the bounding box, but in practice, that leads to unstable gradients during training.
+Instead, most of the modern object detectors predict log-space transforms, or simply offsets to pre-defined default bounding boxes called anchors.
+Then, these transforms are applied to the anchor boxes to obtain the prediction.

+### Mean Average Precision (mAP)

+A common evaluation metric used in many object recognition and detection tasks is “mAP”, short for “mean average precision”.
+It is a number from 0 to 100; higher value is better.
+Here is how algorithm works:

+- Given that target objects are in different classes, we first compute AP (which is area under Precision-Recall curve) separately for each class, and then average over classes.
+- A detection is a true positive if it has “intersection over union” (IoU) with a ground-truth box greater than some threshold (usually 0.5; if so, the metric is “mAP@0.5”)

+### Loss Functions

 ## Fast R-CNN

 To overcome shortcomings of R-CNN, Grishick proposes [Fast R-CNN](https://arxiv.org/pdf/1504.08083.pdf)  which employs several  innovations to improve training and testing speed while also increasing detection accuracy.
 Let's analyse the steps used in the algorithm:

 - An input is entire image and a set of object proposals.
 - The network first processes the whole image with several convolutional (conv) and max pooling layers to produce a conv feature map.